reelit/reelittakehome/README.md

 # Take Home Project

 This is a project to review basic skills of applicants applying to be a Reelit developer.
-This is a relatively simple project, however don't feel pressured to finish quickly or get it perfect we are mostly just looking to have some insight into your thought process and approach a task like this.
+This is a relatively simple project, however don't feel pressured to finish quickly or get it perfect.
+We are mostly just looking to have some insight into your thought process and approach to a task like this.

 ## Outline of Task

-We would like you to construct a web application that takes the output (basic reelit templates in an array) from a GET request to the placeholder API endpoint listed below, and then filters/orders that data slightly and displays it on the page.
+We would like you to construct a web application that gets data (basic reelit templates in an array) from an API endpoint (placeholder json one in this case) and then filters/orders that data slightly to display it on the page.

+**API Endpoint:**
 *https://my-json-server.typicode.com/reelit/reelittakehome/templates*

 The created web page should open with a "GET TEMPLATES" button in the center.
 When this button is pressed, hide the button, fetch the data from the endpoint, filter/order it as described below and then display the filtered/ordered data on the page with some basic formatting (however you would like).